mongodb/atlas-sdk-go/docs/doc_1_concepts.md

  resp, r, err := sdk.ProjectsApi.CreateProjectInvitation(context.Background(), groupId, &groupInvitationRequest).Execute()
 ```

-## Experimental Tag
+## Experimental Methods

-Please note that some endpoints, denoted by the (experimental) tag in the operation description, have not undergone extensive end-to-end validation and may undergo changes in future releases.
+Please note that we have some methods marked as experimental, denoted by the [experimental] tag in the operation description.
+This signifies that the method might be changed in the future without compatibility guarantees.

+If you encounter any problems with methods marked as experimental, feel free to raise a [Github issue](https://github.com/mongodb/atlas-sdk-go/issues/new/choose) and the team will work to resolve it.

+If you belive a method should be marked as stable, feel free to raise a PR appending the method's OperationId to our [operations.stable.json](../tools/transformer/src/operations.stable.json) set

 ## Example